aennaco/Windows-11-Automated-Folder-Backup/README.md

 ```

-Example: If you want ot backup your **Document** folder to your drive D:\backup-folder, just update the source and destination variables and values:
+**Example:** If you want to backup your **Document** folder to your drive D:\backup-folder, just update the source and destination variables and values:

 ```
 rem ----------------------------------